Cong Thanh Bui (James)

 4. Conditions for not apply Interim urgent measure

-According to the provisions of the Law on Commercial Arbitration 2010, the Arbitration Council can only apply interim urgent measures if the following four conditions are fully met.
+According to the provisions of the Law on Commercial Arbitration 2010, the Arbitration Council can only apply interim urgent measures if the all four conditions are met.
 If any of these four conditions is missing, the Arbitration Council cannot apply interim urgent measures:

 - There must be a party requesting the application of one or more interim urgent measures.